aggiemakerspace/printer-queue/documentation/PrinterQueueSpecification.md

 The `AddPrintJobTextInputDialog` is a custom JavaFX dialog that extends TextInputDialog.
 It should contain an input for each property of PrintJob except PrintComments.
 PrintStatus should be set to READY_TO_PRINT.
 Additionally, each input should be checked for proper formatting before being submitted.
 If there is an error with input, the user should be presented with an `AddPrintJobInputErrorAlertDialog` and prompted to fix their error and try again.

 ### AddPrintJobInputErrorAlertDialog
+The `AddPrintJobErrorAlertDialog` should receive information from the `AddPrintJobTextInputDialog` about which input is incorrect.
+It should alert the user to change their input and advise them of proper formatting.